maxcel652/trakops/README.md

-this is the landing page for TrakOPs.
-It is built just tailwindcss and vanilla JS.
+This is the landing page for TrakOps.
+It is built using just tailwindcss and vanilla JS.
 It is also an SPA.